auraphp/auraphp.github.io/index.md

 Aura takes advantage of the features available in PHP 5.3+.
 This means formal namespaces, anonymous functions and closures, late static binding, and other features not available in PHP 5.2.x and earlier.
 In particular:

-- Use a top-level vendor name ("aura") and second-level package name ("di", "router", "web", "cli", etc);
+- Use a top-level vendor name ("Aura") and second-level package name ("Di", "Router", "Web", "Cli", etc);

 - Sub-namespaces are allowed, but they are not sub-packages, and are not distributed separately
-- Classes do not get sub-namespaces.
-E.g., "Exception" class cannot have an "Exception\*" or "exception\*" sub-namespace.
-Use sub-classes ("Exception_*") or put the class in the sub-namespace so that they are all part of the same sub-namespace

 ### Self-Containment